mhogle25/bfdialog-lang-vscode/README.md

 ## Release Notes

+### 0.0.8

+- Syntax highlighting for macros

 ### 0.0.7

 - Added new operations: `[ exec, join, concat ]`

 - `reduce` renamed to `first`

+- Added highlighting for math and random number generation

 ### 0.0.6